Earnings per Share Calculator

 Applications of earnings per share

 In the stock market, to find great investment opportunities, you look for companies with high earnings per share growth.
 Specifically, you should look for companies reporting over 10% EPS compound annual growth rate.
+Find out this value with our earnings per share growth calculator.

 Four extra recommendations for your investments